-Soren Stevenson lost an eye after getting hit by a rubber bullet while protesting the police killing of George Floyd this summer.
+Soren Stevenson lost an eye after getting hit by a rubber bullet while protesting the police killing of George Floyd.
 Photo by Will Jacott/Minnesota Reformer.

 Soren Stevenson was standing on a ramp to I-35W on May 31, arms linked with other protesters, when police started firing rubber bullets.
 Stevenson was hit in the eye.